tannewt/wa-law.org/bill/2021-22/hb/1353/1/README.md

     b. **An economic development mission**.

+## Section 2
+> This section adds a new section to an existing chapter [82.73](/rcw/82_excise_taxes/82.73_washington_main_street_program_tax_incentives.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.73_washington_main_street_program_tax_incentives.md) for context.

+Beginning July 1, 2021, a program, as defined under RCW 82.73.010(6)(b), and designated, as described in RCW 43.360.010 through 43.360.050:

+1. Must be a nonprofit organization under Title 26 U.S.C.
+Sec.
+501(c)(3) or (c)(6) of the federal internal revenue code;

+2. Must be located in a rural county, as defined in RCW 43.160.020; and

+3. May not have had a main street program designated within the same county on or before December 31, 2020.

 ## Section 3
 > This section modifies existing section [43.360.030](/rcw/43_state_government—executive/43.360_washington_main_street_program.md).
 Here is the [modified chapter](rcw/43_state_government—executive/43.360_washington_main_street_program.md) for context.